oimodeler/oimodeler/docs/source/examples.rst

 The ``oimWavelengthRangeFilter`` has two parameters :

-- ``targets`` : which is common to all filter components : it specify the targeted files within the data structure to which the filter apply.
+- ``targets`` : which is common to all filter components : it specify the targeted files within the data structure to which the filter applies.
 Possible values are : "all" for all files, a single file specify by its index, or a list of indexes.
 Here we specify that we want to apply our filter to all data files.

-- ``wlRange`` : the wavelength range to cut as a two elements list (min wavelength and max wavelength), or a list of multiple two elements list if you want to cut multiple wavelengths ranges simultaneously.
+- ``wlRange`` : the wavelength range to cut as a two elements list (min wavelength and max wavelength), or a list of multiple two-elements lists if you want to cut multiple wavelengths ranges simultaneously.
 In our example you have selected wavelength between 3 and 4 microns.
 Wavelengths outside this range will be removed from the data.

 Now we can create a filter stack with this single filter and apply it to our data.